 The respondent and his group, composed by 5 members in total, entered Hungary via Romania.
 On 24 July, at around 10 a.m., they were picked up by a civilian police officer on a dirt road in a small forest in Szeged.
-The policeman was not wearing a uniform, but was carrying a gun.
-He handcuffed everyone and forced them to sit on the ground.
+The respondent states that the policeman was not wearing a uniform, but was carrying a gun and that he handcuffed everyone and forced them to sit on the ground.
 Everyone in the group cooperated.
 The civilian police officer called for back up and after 15 minutes a police car arrived to take the group to the border crossing near Subotica (Kelebija).
 The car ride took about 30 minutes.

-At the border, 15 Hungarian police officers wearing blue uniforms with the Hungarian flag sewed on them searched the respondent and his group and took everyone’s mobile phones.
+The respondent reported that at the border, 15 Hungarian police officers wearing blue uniforms with the Hungarian flag sewed on them searched him and his group and took everyone’s mobile phones.
 After a few minutes they returned the phones.
-The police had bugged the phones, but the respondent was later able to locate and remove the file.
+The respondent states that the police had bugged the phones, but the respondent was later able to locate and remove the file.

 Before they were taken back across the border to Serbia, everyone in the group had to sign a paper in Hungarian, which was not translated.
 They also had to take photos while holding up numbers, and were filmed the whole time.
 When the respondent asked for water, his request was denied.